•

 • iStock-export-w1920.jpg

-• Individualized international sales development services delivered over several months.
+• Individualized international sales development service

-• Opportunity assessment meetings and workplan prior to enrollment
+• Opportunity assessment meetings and workplace

 • Opportunity analysis via detailed market research